Kameroni33/Kameroni33/README.md

 Hi, my name is **Kameron Ronald**.
 I am currently studying *Computer Engineering* at the *University of Manitoba*.
 I love coding, engineering design, and video games (cuz who doesn't).
 During my spare time I like to work on personal project, which can be found here of course!
-All of my projects on github are completely free and open source, you feel free to look around and give them a try yourself.
+All of my projects on github are completely free and open source, so feel free to look around and give them a try yourself.

 My interests include:
 - web development